-About CSS Baltic Consortium
+About CCS Baltic Consortium

-Project applicants
+Project members

 CCS Baltic Consortium project (Project) is primarily aimed at significantly decreasing CO₂ emissions originating from two EU Member States – Lithuania and Latvia, through CCS.
 The Baltic States currently do not have CO₂ transport and sequestration infrastructure and are one of the last coastal territories in Europe where such system has not yet been developed or planned.
 Therefore, the Project wants to fill this gap by developing a robust and sustainable CO₂ value chain that may be utilised by all emitters in the Baltics, thus having significant decarbonisation potential for the region.

-The European Union is among the forerunners in tackling the emissions of greenhouse gases (GHG) with an ambitious goal of becoming climate neutral by 2050.
-Carbon capture and storage (CCS) is well understood and an essential instrument for reaching decarbonisation targets, primarily in hard to abate sectors emitting large volumes of carbon dioxide (CO2), the most common of GHG.
-Large CO2 emissions, together with fulfilling EU climate targets, are currently some of the main drivers for CCS technology adoption within the Baltics.
+The European Union (EU) is among the forerunners in tackling the emissions of greenhouse gases (GHG) with an ambitious goal of becoming climate neutral by 2050.
+Carbon capture and storage (CCS) is well understood and an essential instrument for reaching decarbonisation targets, primarily in hard to abate sectors emitting large volumes of carbon dioxide (CO₂), the most common of GHG.
+Large CO₂ emissions, together with fulfilling EU climate targets, are currently some of the main drivers for CCS technology adoption within the Baltics.

 CCS Baltic Consortium project value chain